 A month-long tour of New Zealand (sponsored by Culture Ireland and incorporating a headlining appearance at Whare Flat Festival) in January this year (2017) and subsequent bunch of UK concerts was followed by performances by Máire at Ireland's Gathering Festival and Ballymaloe Grainstore with the Casey Sisters.
 She and Chris then headed off to Dallas to perform as one of the headlining acts at the North Texas Irish Festival before finishing their current run with some concerts last weekend sponsored by the Arts Council of Wales, followed by a really good fun weekend playing at the Costa del Folk Festival in Ibiza (Spain)!

-In the lead-up to the Casey Sisters' concert at the Ballymaloe Grainstore, Máire was interviewed by the Cork Evening Echo (click here to read) and all three sisters were interviewed by one of Ireland's national daily newspapers, The Irish Examiner (click here to read).
+In the lead-up to the Casey Sisters' concert at the Ballymaloe Grainstore, Máire was interviewed by Cork's Evening Echo newspaper (click here to read) and all three sisters were interviewed by one of Ireland's national daily newspapers, The Irish Examiner (click here to read).
 Here's a video of their performance at the Skibbereen Arts Festival.

 In 2015 / 2016 Máire and Chris toured in Australia (twice), the USA (four times), Canada, Italy, Denmark, Sweden and Ireland in addition to their UK work (which included their annual hugely-enjoyable Celtic Christmas Strings tours) and gave thirty-seven festival performances.
 Other notable events in that period were the award to Máire of Female Musician of the Year in the Live Ireland Music Awards 2016 and in the Chicago Irish American News Top TIR Awards (details here) and four TV performances.